notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/05-ELB-ASG.md

 ## What is Load Balancing?

-- Load balancers are servers that forward internet traffic to multiple servers (EC2 Instances) downstream.
+- Load balancers are servers that forward internet traffic to multiple servers (EC2 Instances) downstream

   ![Load Balancing](../images/Load_Balancing.PNG)